 Ethan joined Schmidt Financial Group after spending several years at Merrill Edge.
 He worked as a financial advisor assisting clients to achieve their financial objectives and grow assets under management, and he built long-standing relationships.
 Ethan’s expertise lies in providing quantitative wealth management strategies with investment, retirement, income tax, insurance and estate planning strategies.
 At Schmidt Financial Group, Ethan’s primary goal is to offer uniquely intelligent solutions to the complexities of financial planning.

 Ethan is a Certified Financial Planner™ (CFP®), Chartered Retirement Planning Counselor (CRPC®), licensed insurance advisor and holds securities Series 7 and Series 66 securities registrations with FINRA.

-John is a senior manager in the individual services team at Baker Tilly, with nearly 25 years of experience in the estate planning area.
-John joined Baker Tilly in 2014.
-He frequently provides high-net-worth individuals and families throughout the United States with integrated advice on how to hold, manage and transfer wealth in a tax-efficient manner.
+With nearly 25 years of experience in the estate planning area, John frequently provides high-net-worth individuals and families throughout the United States with integrated advice on how to hold, manage and transfer wealth in a tax-efficient manner.
 On a near weekly basis, John reviews estate plans and provides insights on improving those plans.
 For clients focused on reducing estate taxes, or thoughtfully transferring ownership of privately held businesses, John routinely develops and takes part in implementing wealth transfer techniques including GRATs, ILITs, IDGTs and CRTs.
 Finally, he provides tax planning for individuals, trusts and flow-through entities, and is involved in the preparation and review of fiduciary income tax returns, gift tax returns and estate tax returns.